-In the Book of Genesis (1:22), the very first thing God does after creating humankind is to bless them.
-God blesses Adam and Eve, and says, "be fruitful and multiply."
-God blessed them, and began the long story of blessing all the rest of us.
+In the Book of Genesis (Chapter 1:22), the very first thing God does after creating humankind, is to bless them.
+God blesses Adam and Eve, and says "be fruitful and multiply."
+God blessed them, and thus began the long story of blessing all the rest of us.

 At Genesis 12:2, when God called Abraham to be a father of faith, God said, "I will bless you, ...so that you will be a blessing."
 With that proclamation, God set in motion a whole family of blessing, a family which would one day contain all sorts of sons and daughters of Abraham.
-Every child of Abraham-Jewish and Christian and Muslim-and Hindu and Buddhist and Confucian, too-for every child of faith is a child of Abraham-every child of Abraham is meant to be a blessing in this world.
+Every child of Abraham - Jewish and Christian and Muslim - every child of Abraham is meant to be a blessing in this world!
+Every child of Abraham -Hindu and Buddhist and Confucian, too-for every child of faith is a child of Abraham - is meant to be a blessing in this world.
 To follow God, to follow Abraham, is to bless.

-In the Book of Numbers (6:22-27), at the end of Moses' mighty life and ministry, the Lord spoke to Moses, saying, "Thus you shall bless the Israelites: You shall say to them, The Lord bless you and keep you; the Lord make his face to shine upon you, and be gracious to you; the Lord lift up his countenance upon you, and give you peace."
+In the Book of Numbers (6:22-27), when the Hebrews were in the wilderness, the Lord instructed Moses to give Aaron this blessing: "Thus you shall bless the Israelites: You shall say to them, The Lord bless you and keep you; the Lord make his face to shine upon you, and be gracious to you; the Lord lift up his countenance upon you, and give you peace."